serverless/blog/posts/2017-12-06-ci-cd-workflow-serverless-apps-with-circleci.md

       ...
 ```

 We have a `job` named `build`, and we have a few `steps`.
-The `checkout` step would checkout the files from the attached source repo.
-Next, we have a few `run` steps that just execute bash commands.
-We install the serverless cli and the project dependencies, then run our tests with code coverage enabled, and finally deploy the application.
+The `checkout` step will check out the files from the attached source repo.
+We also have a few `run` steps that just execute bash commands.

+We'll install the serverless cli and the project dependencies, then run our tests with code coverage enabled, and finally deploy the application.

-> You can review the full [config file](https://github.com/rupakg/hello-world-ci/blob/master/.circleci/config.yml) for our app.
+**Note:** You can review the full [config file](https://github.com/rupakg/hello-world-ci/blob/master/.circleci/config.yml) for our app.
 And you can review a full CircleCI [sample configuration](https://circleci.com/docs/2.0/sample-config/) file with more options as well.

 ### Implementing the Workflow
 To add our app project to CircleCI, do the following:

 * Push the local app from your machine to your Github account or fork the [sample project](https://github.com/rupakg/hello-world-ci) on your Github account.
 * Go to Projects -> Add Projects, and click the 'Setup project' button next to your project.
 Make sure the 'Show forks' checkbox is checked.
-* Since we've our CircleCI config file already placed at the root of our project some of the configuration is picked up automatically:
+* Since we have our CircleCI config file already placed at the root of our project, some of the configuration is picked up automatically:
     * Pick 'Linux' as the Operating System.
     * Pick '2.0' as the Platform.
     * Pick 'Node' as the Language.